1 in 5 children and teens has unhealthy cholesterol levels.

 Why We Need to Pay Attention to Cholesterol Levels Earlier

-“The evidence is overwhelming,” says Scott M. Grundy, MD, chairman of the American Heart Association’s guideline writing committee and professor of internal medicine at the University of Texas Southwestern Medical Center in Dallas.
+“The evidence is overwhelming,” says Scott Grundy, MD, AHA’s guideline writing committee chairman and UT Southwestern Medical Center professor.
 “Essentially no one says cholesterol is not important.
 The whole world now understands — it’s important.”

-Because of the potential impact and risks of high cholesterol, the AHA guidlines suggest that doctors consider selective screenings for children as young as 2 years old who have a family history of high cholesterol and/or early heart disease.
+High cholesterol is dangerous.
+That’s why AHA guidelines suggest that doctors consider selective screenings for children as young as 2 years old.
+Especially for those who have a family history of high cholesterol and/or early heart disease.
 If children don’t have these high risk factors, the guidelines recommend testing between 9 and 11 and then again between 17 and 21 years of age.